the4thdoctor/dynamic_duo/docs/01_install.md

 The role manages automatically the special case of [devuan ascii](https://devuan.org/) which maps to debian stretch in the pgdg repository.

 The role apt installs the packages **postgresql-10, postgresql-client-10 postgresql-contrib-10, pgbackrest, python-psycopg2**.

+### Rollback

+When rollback.yml is executed with rbk_apt=True or rbk_all=True, the postgres packages are uninstalled, the pgdg repository is removed and the apt key deleted.